 Hemoglobinopathies in Pregnancy

-During pregnancy, hemoglobinopathies, particularly sickle cell disease, Hb S-C disease, β-thalassemia disease, and α-thalassemia (see Hemoglobinopathies), can worsen maternal and perinatal outcomes (for genetic screening for some of these disorders, see Table 1: Genetic Screening for Some Ethnic Groups).
+During pregnancy, hemoglobinopathies, particularly sickle cell disease (see Sickle Cell Disease), Hb S-C disease (see Hemoglobin S-C Disease), β-thalassemia disease, and α-thalassemia (see Thalassemias), can worsen maternal and perinatal outcomes (for genetic screening for some of these disorders, see Table 1: Genetic Screening for Some Ethnic Groups).

 Preexisting sickle cell disease, particularly if severe, increases risk of maternal infection (most often, pneumonia, UTIs, and endometritis), pregnancy-induced hypertension, heart failure, and pulmonary infarction.
 Fetal growth restriction, preterm delivery, and low birth weight are common.
 Anemia almost always becomes more severe as pregnancy progresses.
 Sickle cell trait increases the risk of UTIs but is not associated with severe pregnancy-related complications.